Preserving The “Western” World

 Later, while still in college Rex met Pat Mantle, a native of Colorado fresh off the family ranch.
 Together they scraped together enough money to purchase 16 horses and thus began the Sombrero legacy.
 The first Sombrero stable was located at the current Estes Park site.
 In those days, trail rides went for $1.25 and competition was stiff with over a dozen other riding stables in the area.
 Lots of enthusiasm, buckets of sweat, and endless determination fueled the fire that led to Sombrero’s growth and expansion over the years.

 Rex chose to settle into the Estes Park area along with his wife, Queeda (Pat’s sister).
 Queeda played an active role in the development of the business from the beginning of its existence.

-Key players in the operation have increased as well, and the business now includes other family members: Mark and Freda Bishop, and Donald Broom.
-A number of long-term employees on the Sombrero team have also contributed to our growth and success.
-Sombrero Stables and Hi-Country Stables, Inc. offer visitors the opportunity to experience riding–as the early settlers did–in the natural beauty of the Colorado Rockies.
-You won’t find any souvenir shops or commercialism at our stables.
+A number of long-term employees on the Sombrero team have contributed to our growth and success.
+Sombrero Stables offers visitors the opportunity to experience riding–as the early settlers did–in the natural beauty of the Colorado Rockies.
+You won’t find any souvenir shops or commercialism at our stable.
 We have taken care to preserve the land in anticipation of sharing the natural splendor of the Rockies with guests for generations to come.
 Many of our operations are conducted on public lands under special permit from the U.S. Bureau of Land Management or the National Park Service.

 “An artist’s brush couldn’t have painted a more spectacular landscape.
-Come ride the Rockies with Sombrero and Hi-Country, Inc. to see for yourself.” –Rex Walker
+Come ride the Rockies with Sombrero to see for yourself.” –Rex Walker